-- 6.1 Integrate land use planning with transport service planning. - 6.2 Plan for easy and safe pedestrian movement in activity nodes. - 6.3 Create a legible, connected and accessible network of pedestrian and cycling paths and facilities. - 6.4 Plan for accessible and convenient public transport stops and interchanges that integrate with the active transport network. - 6.5 Include new development and employment areas in future contracts for the bus service network.
+- 6.1 Integrate land use planning with transport service planning. - 6.2 Plan for easy and safe pedestrian movement in activity nodes. - 6.3 Create a legible, connected and accessible network of pedestrian and cycling paths and facilities, particularly between the City Centre, Jetty Foreshore, Park Beach and South Coffs. - 6.4 Plan for accessible and convenient public transport stops and interchanges that integrate with the active transport network. - 6.5 Include new development and employment areas in future contracts for the public transport network. - 6.6 Embrace and encourage active transport use by incorporating end of trip facilities (secure bicycle parking, showers, lockers) in the planning for new major trip generating and office development.

-Understanding the populations movement patterns when making transport decisions can improve connectivity, public transport, and walking and cycling opportunities.
+Understanding the community's movement patterns when making transport decisions can improve connectivity, public transport, and walking and cycling opportunities.